jmservera/airsonic-advanced/install/aks/README.md

 # Connect Passwordless to MySQL from AKS with Workload Identities --DRAFT--

+> Note: this article is a draft, it is not finished yet and some things may not be correct.
+I will remove this note when it is ready.
+The source of truth right now is the [installation script][install-script].

-In this guide we will go through the steps to connect an application running in an AKS cluster to a MySQL database without having to store any credentials in the application or in the cluster.
-We will use the passwordless approach, which uses Azure Active Directory (AAD) authentication to connect to the database.
+In this guide, we will walk through the steps to connect an application running in an Azure Kubernetes Service (AKS) cluster to a MySQL database without storing any credentials in the application or the cluster.
+We will use the passwordless approach, which leverages Azure Active Directory (AAD) authentication with Managed Identities for connecting to the database.

 <!--- more --->
+## Introduction

-With Azure Database for MySQL you can use a Managed Identity to connect your Spring or Java application to your database using a [passwordless connection][passwordless-mysql].
-You can achieve this with minimal configuration changes and usually without any code change, just a few lines in your `pom.xml` file to add a reference and a couple of lines in your `application.properties` file or in your `application.yml` file to setup the connection.
+Azure Database for MySQL allows you to use a Managed Identity to connect your Spring or Java application to the database using a [passwordless connection][passwordless-mysql].
+This can be achieved with minimal configuration changes in your application and usually without any code modifications.
+You need to make a few changes in your project configuration files, such as `pom.xml`, `application.properties`, or `application.yml`, to set up the connection.

-On the other hand, when you run your app in an Azure Kubernetes Service cluster, you can use the [Workload Identities][workload-identity] to connect to other resources from a workload, without having to store any credentials in your code or in your cluster.
-This feature uses a Managed Identity, but instead of attaching this MI to a cluster or to the VM, now it is associated to a [Kubernetes Service Account][service-account], using a native k8s feature to provide the credentials to the application using [identity federation][oidc].
+Additionally, when running your application in an AKS cluster, you can utilize [Workload Identities][workload-identity] to establish connections to other resources without storing any credentials in your code or the cluster.
+Workload Identities use a Managed Identity associated with a [Kubernetes Service Account][service-account], leveraging this native Kubernetes feature with [identity federation][oidc] to provide credentials to the application.

-Let's use this two features to connect our application to our database without having to store any credentials in our code or in our cluster.
+In this article, we will combine these two features to connect our application to the MySQL database without the need to store any credentials in the code or the cluster.

 ## Summary

-There are two parts in this exercise: setup the database to allow the connection with the Managed Identity, and configure the Kubernetes cluster to allow the connection from the application to the database.
+This exercise consists of two parts: setting up the database to allow the connection with the Managed Identity, and configuring the Kubernetes cluster to enable the application's connection to the database.

-For the database, you will need to have a Managed Identity that will be used to configure the AAD authentication in the database.
-This MI is not the same as the one that will be used in the application, and it needs a special permission to be able to configure the database.
-The steps to provide these permissions are documented in this article:
-[Azure AD authentication for MySQL Flexible Server from end to end][aadauth-mysql], but don't worry, we will go through them in this article too, and using the new *Microsoft.MgGraph* PowerShell module.
+For the database setup, you need a Managed Identity with special permissions to configure the AAD authentication in the database.
+The article [Azure AD authentication for MySQL Flexible Server from end to end][aadauth-mysql] provides the steps to grant these permissions, we will follow them using the new Microsoft.MgGraph PowerShell module.

-Then you need to have an AKS cluster with the Workload Identity enabled.
-This is a feature that is still in preview, and you will need to enable it in your cluster.
-The steps to enable it are documented in this article:
-[Use managed identities in Azure Kubernetes Service][aks-wi].

-So here's the bill of materials of what we will use in this example:

-* Basics:
+To prepare the Kubernetes cluster, you need to enable the Workload Identity feature, which is currently in preview.
+The article [Use managed identities in Azure Kubernetes Service][aks-wi] explains how to enable this feature in your AKS cluster.

+Before proceeding, make sure you have the following prerequisites:

 * An Azure subscription.
 * A user with Global Administrator permissions in the Azure AD tenant.
-  * Docker installed in your machine.
+* Docker installed on your machine.
-  * A Linux distribution with Bash, Kubectl and Powershell installed, you can use the Windows Subsystem for Linux (WSL) if you are using Windows.
+* A Linux distribution with Bash, Kubectl and Powershell installed (you can use the Windows Subsystem for Linux -WSL- if you are using Windows).

 ## Transforming a Spring Boot Application to use passwordless MySQL

-In this article we will follow the steps to transform an existing instance of MySQL and an existing AKS cluster.
-If you want to follow this exercise yourself, I also provide some templates to create this initial state.
-You may find that the initial templates are rather simple, but keep in mind that these are only some basic boilerplate templates to use them as a starting point.
+In this section, we will walk through the steps to transform an existing MySQL instance and an existing AKS cluster to use passwordless MySQL.
+If you want to follow along, you can use the templates provided to create the initial state.
+The templates serve as basic boilerplate code to start with.

-In this example we will use a Spring Boot application that uses a MySQL database.
-The application is a fork of the [Airsonic Advanced][airsonic] project, a music streaming server with a long story, and I find it useful for this exercise because you can edit and see the database connection in their own
+For this example, we will use a Spring Boot application that connects to a MySQL database.
+The application is a fork of the [Airsonic Advanced][airsonic] project, a music streaming server with a user interface that allows editing and viewing the database connection.
-UI:

 ![Airsonic app with no password in the JDBC config][airsonic_no_pwd]